 NOTE TO COSPLAYERS – Please, please, please do not don flametrooper armor and bring a not-a-flamethrower to Comic-Con.
 (Sadly, yes, I probably do have to make that plea.)

-I haven’t seen any official comment from Mel Brooks on this comically ironic turn of events, but boy would I love to hear what he has to say.
+I haven’t seen any official comment from Mel Brooks on this comically ironic turn of events, yet.
+But….
+Boy, would I love to hear what he has to say.

 I suppose this all proves Brooks’s point regarding the ridiculousness of movie marketing, to some extent.
 Intended or not, you can’t tell me that there isn’t someone out there somewhere cosplaying as a New Order flametrooper with an actual flame thrower that just happens to match the uniform.